Figure 1: Example of the interior of a flexible workspace – notice the movable items.

 An obvious priority in office design is creating sound privacy and NanaWall systems hold top acoustical ratings.
 The NW Acoustical 645 is a floor supported folding glass system and is the first of its kind to ever reach an STC rating of 45 making it a logical selection for an office environment.

 The NanaWall HSW60, a system comprised of individual sliding glass panels, has a rating of up to 43 STC when laminated glass is used and eliminates the possibility of audible meeting interruptions.
 Many companies prefer certain rooms to maintain visual privacy as well.
-The glass used in the NanaWall HSW60 offers a variety of tinting options, including a WhiteOUT™ option.
+The glass used in the NanaWall HSW60 offers a variety of tinting options, interlayers, and art glass.

 Some offices have unique layouts and the NanaWall HSW60 can accommodate those.
 The top-hung HSW60 can be supplied with any segmented angle between 0-90 degrees because of its high-tech rollers.
 And when retracted, the system’s panels can park remotely and be hidden in alcoves or closets to maximize space.